-The final days of summer are here.
+The final days of Summer are here.

-Labor Day weekend marks the unofficial end of summer, the last hurrah before the fall.
+Labor Day Weekend marks the unofficial end of summer, the last hurrah before the fall.
 It’s a time for barbecues and beers, to spend a few days floating in the pool or relaxing on the deck.

-But it’s also meant to be a chance to celebrate the American worker.
+Labor Day is also meant to be a chance to celebrate the American worker.
 First established in 1894, Labor Day was celebrated in industrial centers across the country.
 While labor unions may not hold as much clout in Florida, they are still present in every Floridian’s life.

-They’re the police officers that walk the street, state employees who keep the trains running on time, the teachers and professors who help mold the minds of young Floridians and the healthcare workers who take care of us when we’re sick.
+They’re the police officers that walk the street, state employees who keep the trains running on time, the teachers and professors who help mold the minds of young Floridians and the health care workers who take care of us when we’re sick.

 The Florida State Lodge of the Fraternal Order of Police was chartered in 1950, and currently serves 20,000 members in 100 local lodges across the state.
 The state FOP aims to promote and foster the enforcement of law and order.